-Learn About the Alternative to Meds Center
+Learn More About Alternative to Meds Center

-The center is an inpatient facility that is comfortable, ultra-clean and luxurious, making the client’s stay an enjoyable and memorable experience.
+The center is an inpatient facility that is comfortable, ultra-clean, and luxurious, making the client’s stay an enjoyable and memorable experience.

 We are here to provide support and information during the sometimes difficult decision-making process.
 Please call us to find out more about how our world-class Risperdal tapering program may be the authentic type of help that you or a loved one have been looking for.